AI & Society 2024: promises and perils in the next EU mandate

 Friends of EuropeAI & Society 2024: promises and perils in the next EU mandate 2024

 In an era where technological advancements are reshaping every facet of life, the intersection of artificial intelligence (AI) and society presents both profound opportunities and significant challenges.
-The AI & Society 2024 Forum aims to foster a better understanding of how we can navigate these changes together in a way that the AI revolution benefits all members of society as part of the new European mandate.
-The forum’s two sessions will look at AI’s relationship to work and democracy, two cornerstones of modern society where it is essential that trust is regained and nurtured.
+The AI & Society 2024 Forum aimed to foster a better understanding of how we can navigate these changes together in a way that the AI revolution benefits all members of society as part of the new European mandate.
+The forum’s two sessions looked at AI’s relationship to work and democracy, two cornerstones of modern society where it is essential that trust is regained and nurtured.

 Addressing critical questions of democracy, competitiveness and social protection, aligns closely with Friends of Europe’s 10 Policy Choices for a Renewed Social Contract.
 The outcomes of this Forum will be integrated into the discussions from Friends of Europe’s flagship State of Europe, ensuring a cohesive and comprehensive approach to these pressing issues.